jon-heard/obsidian-inline-scripts-library/mythicgme.sfile.md

 	_inlineScripts.state.sessionState.mythicgme.chaos + "__.", "\n\n" ];
 ```
 __
-chaos-- - Decrease the chaos value by 1 (minimum of 1).
+chaos-- - Decreases the chaos value by 1 (minimum of 1).

 __